scossu/lakesuperior/doc/notes/indexing_strategy.md

 # LMDB Store design for RDFLib

+This is a log of subsequent strategies employed to store triples in LMDB.

-Spoiler: Strategy #5 is the one currently used.
+Strategy #5a is the one currently used.
+The rest is kept for historic reasons and academic curiosity (and also because it was too much work to just wipe out of memory).

 ## Storage approach